dfds-frontend/aws-localstack-terraform-example/README.md

 ```

 ## Hot-swap
-Follow in instructions in the `.env` file in order to pull the lambda function code from the local directory.
+Follow in instructions in the `.env.example` file in order to pull the lambda function code from the local directory.